Agnes J. Quirk: Life and career

 Hired by B.T.
 Galloway, who headed the Laboratory of Plant Pathology at the USDA's Bureau of Plant Industry.
 There, in 1901, she became an assistant to pathologist-in-charge Erwin Frink Smith, who was "proud of his record of appointing women to work at the department."

 Quirk's research focused on crown gall oxidation phenomena and culture mediums used in pathogenic analyses, working alongside Nellie A. Brown.
 Her original job titles at the laboratory consisted of "laboratory aide" and "scientific assistant".
 While a lab assistant, Quirk had three of her own assistants who helped her prepare growth media.
 She also invented a new apparatus to help measure amounts of media more accurately and without funnels.

 In 1923, she worked with Edna H. Fawcett to publish a paper concerning the hydrogen-ion concentration in culture mediums.
 Their joint research considered "the approximate ranges of growth (acid-alkaline) of more than 24 bacteria pathogenic to plants."

 From 1928 to 1948, Quirk was the head of the laboratory.
 At the Symposium on Bacterial Dissociation and Life Cycles of the Society of American Bacteriologists, Quirk presented "A Five-fold Technic for Producing the Filterable Form of Bacillus phytophthorus," showcasing her skills in bacteriology.
 As a bacteriologist with experience, Quirk would share out different culturing techniques, like a formula for potato agar and a novel growth medium.

+Research materials from Quirk's career are preserved in the Smithsonian Institution Archives, offering insight into her work in plant pathology.

+In addition to her scientific achievements, Quirk spent her time in Washington, DC actively participating in the women's suffrage movement.